material-components/material-components-web/packages/mdc-chips/README.md

 --- | ---
-`mdc-chip-set-spacing($gap-size)` | Customizes the amount of space between each chip in the set `mdc-chip-corner-radius($radius)` | Customizes the corner radius for a chip `mdc-chip-fill-color-accessible($color)` | Customizes the background fill color for a chip, and updates the chip's ink and ripple color to meet accessibility standards
+`mdc-chip-set-spacing($gap-size)` | Customizes the amount of space between each chip in the set `mdc-chip-corner-radius($radius)` | Customizes the corner radius for a chip `mdc-chip-fill-color-accessible($color)` | Customizes the background fill color for a chip, and updates the chip's ink, icon and ripple colors to meet accessibility standards
 `mdc-chip-fill-color($color)` | Customizes the background fill color for a chip `mdc-chip-ink-color($color)` | Customizes the text ink color for a chip, and updates the chip's ripple color to match `mdc-chip-selected-ink-color($color)` | Customizes text ink and ripple color of a chip in the _selected_ state